Community Service Ideas for Kids and Families

 Community Service Builds Empathy

-People who volunteer are more aware of their surrounds and the people they encounter in their daily life.
+People who volunteer are more aware of their surroundings and the people they encounter in their daily life.
 Parents want to raise their children to be compassionate, caring, and empathetic, so showing them these values in action can be more effective than just explaining them.
-Volunteering provides a great opportunity to build your child’s empathy.
+Volunteer experience provides a great opportunity to build your child’s empathy.
 By exposing your child to diverse people, situations, age groups, and issues, they will be able to relate to others and be more accepting.

 Volunteer Activities Build Confidence